project-chip/matter.js/packages/matter-node.js/test-chip/README.md

 # Chip Tool Testing

-This testig framework allows to run Chip tool certification tests against matter.js to validate the interoperability of the implementation.
+This testing framework allows to run Chip tool certification tests against matter.js to validate the interoperability of the implementation.

 The Available Tests in Chip tool are listed in the [Chip tool test catalog](https://github.com/project-chip/connectedhomeip/tree/master/src/app/tests/suites/certification).